zilliztech/zdoc/docs/tutorials/pipelines/create-pipelines/create-piplines-rest.md

 ### Get the details of a pipeline{#get-the-details-of-a-pipeline}

 To view the details of a particular pipeline, call the API as follows.
-The following example lists the details of the pipeline `my_doc_ingestion_pipeline` (assuming its Pipeline ID is `pipe-6ca5dd1b4672659d3c3487`).
+The following example lists the details of the pipeline `my_doc_ingestion_pipeline` (assuming its `pipelineId` is `pipe-6ca5dd1b4672659d3c3487`).

 ```bash
 curl --request GET \